 - 1. Trip Demand: based on the Bicycle Priority Index (BPI), a measure of population and employment density, land use, local schools and transit that influences usage.
-Proposed weight: 1.0 - OCTA Bicycle Prioirity Index GIS output score per acre.
-Higher numbers represent a higher estimated potential demand and therefore a higher priority for treatment. - Level of Traffic Stress (LTS): addresses perceived safety related to traffic volume and existing bikeway type.
+Proposed weight: 1.0 - OCTA Bicycle Priority Index GIS output score per acre.
+Higher numbers represent a higher estimated potential demand and therefore a higher priority for treatment. - 2.
+Level of Traffic Stress (LTS): addresses perceived safety related to traffic volume and existing bikeway type.
 In addition to serving as a proxy for safety, the existing bikeway factor is a measure of existing network supply.
 Refer to the appendix for more information on the LTS analysis.
-Proposed weight: 1.0 - Stress increases with traffic volume and lack of existing bikeways.
+Proposed weight: 1.0

+- Stress increases with traffic volume and lack of existing bikeways.
 LTS scores can range from 1 (low stress) to 4 (high stress).
 High stress routes are prioritized for treatment.
 All corridors have medium or higher stress due to regional characteristics such as the crossing of major arterials on all routes. - 3.
 Reported Collisions: address safety through five years of reported data, normalized by crashes per mile.
 Unlike automobile crashes, the lower volume of bike crashes and lack of robust, long term exposure data (i.e. number of bicyclists using each corridor) means that this dataset is not as statistically sound.
 However, it is still commonly reported and easily understood.
-Proposed weight: 0.5

-- For each corridor, a 100' buffer was defined and all reported collisions for the five year period up to and including 2012 counted.
+Proposed weight: 0.5 - For each corridor, a 100' buffer was defined and all reported collisions for the five year period up to and including 2012 counted.
 If no facility exists, the buffer was expanded to 2000' to incorporate adjacent roadways.
 The total reported collisions were divided by corridor length in miles.
 Corridors with higher collisions per mile are prioritized for treatment. - 4.
 Public support: incorporate public priorities through a Public Demand Index.
 Weighting may be reduced depending on the extent of public interest.
-Proposed weight: 0.5 - Combination of survey Q2 and workshop "votes" - Constraints: tally physical constraints such as right of way, on-street parking, and other "chokepoints".
+Proposed weight: 0.5 - Combination of survey Q2 and workshop "votes" - Constraints: tally physical constraints such as right-of-way, on-street parking, and other "chokepoints".
 Fewer constraints results in a higher score as the corridor will be easier to implement.
-Proposed weight: 0.5 - Subjective assessment of parking impacts and right of way needs (pinch points/chokepoints).
-Points assigned 1, 2, 3, or 4.
+Proposed weight: 0.5 - Subjective assessment of parking impacts, the number of unsignalized street crossings, the need for new bridges/structures and the need for roadway widening.
+The latter two constraints are considered more substantial constraints.
+Points are assigned 1, 2, 3, or 4.
 1 is no constraints, 4 is high number of constraints.
-Lower scoring corridors are considered easier to implement and therefore prioritized for treatment.
-The weight has been reduced because all corridors have constraints, and the cost estimates address this already. - Completes the corridor: proportion of the corridor that is already built to at least minimum Caltrans standard for the bikeway type that is proposed - this helps to prioritize corridors which are already partially built.
-This factor is also part of the LTS Index (criterion 2).
-Proposed weight: 0.5 - Assessed by a ratio of proposed length to total length.
-A high ratio (near 100%) means that the corridor has no existing bikeways to build on.
-Corridors with existing facilities are a higher priority for treatment. - 7.
-Completes the network: regional corridors which link to other regional and local bikeways help complete the network - measured by number of intersections with other existing and proposed bikeways.
-Existing bikeways would be weighted more heavily.
-Proximity to the bikeway network is also included in the BPI (criterion 1).
-Proposed weight: 0.5
+Lower scoring corridors are considered easier to implement and